serras/emacs-haskell-tutorial/tutorial.md

 We have talked about changing the code on a file automatically, but none of these changes could be considered a real refactoring step.
 However, there is a tool called [HaRe](https://github.com/alanz/HaRe), which is integrates with `ghc-mod` and provides those features.

-Note: HaRe does not work at the moment of writing on GHC 7.8 nor its package is yet uploaded to MELPA.
+Note: HaRe does not work at the moment of writing on GHC 7.8, and nor is its package yet uploaded to MELPA.
 This tutorial will be updated with the entire installation procedure when those problems are fixed.
 Until now, follow the instructions in the [official webpage](https://github.com/alanz/HaRe) up to the first block on Emacs integration.

-HaRe must be loaded at the same moment in which `ghc-mod` is.
+HaRe must be loaded at the same time as `ghc-mod`.
 To do so, open your configuration file and change the line reading:
 ```lisp
 (add-hook 'haskell-mode-hook (lambda () (ghc-init)))
 ```